The Ironclad Guide to Poker Credit Card Sites

 The current crop of my US contenders has been around for at least 6 years, meaning they’ve figured out how to process credit cards well enough to keep bankrolls funded and the rake flowing.

-Poker rooms don’t last long who can’t have decent deposit rates
+Poker sites don’t last long who can’t have decent deposit acceptance rates

-Like it or not, most players aren’t going to bother with however many creative alternatives poker rooms come up with.
+Like it or not, most poker players aren’t going to bother with however many creative alternatives poker sites come up with.

 Get second-rate processors that can’t accept half of players who are actually begging you to take their money via credit card?

-Casual players, who are essential to everyone’s success, will just give up.
+Casual poker players, who are essential to everyone’s success, will just give up.

 Therefore, if you see a poker site, especially a US-facing one, who has been around for several years, you can be sure they’re pretty good at cash flow, i.e. processing player deposits.